camunda/camunda-docs-manual/content/update/spring-boot-starter/migration-22-23.md

 </dependency>
 ```

-The same as before, you will also need to define the appropriate Camunda BPM version with the `-ee` suffix.
+The same as before, you will also need to define the appropriate Camunda Platform version with the `-ee` suffix.
 See the documentation [here](https://docs.camunda.org/manual/latest/user-guide/spring-boot-integration/#overriding-camunda-version).

 # Default configuration values changed